weierophinney/PhlyComic/README.md

 ----

 * PHP >= 5.3.3
-* Zend Framework 2 >= 2.0.0beta1
+* Zend Framework 2 >= 2.0.0beta1, specifically:
-  Specifically Zend\Console\Getopt, which is used for the console scripts.
+  * Zend\Console\Getopt, which is used for the console scripts
+  * Zend\Dom\Query, used for some web scraping
+  * Zend\Module, but only if you want to integrate this into a ZF2 MVC application

 Usage
 ----